Hsgngr/90POE_airbnb_prediction/README.md

 * `eda.ipynb` is the exploratory data analysis and preprocessing notebook.
+* `training.ipynb` is training of machine learning model for predicting price values also includes feature selection.

 ## Data Preprocessing and Feature Engineering
 My steps can be listed as: